 Exhibits tell the story of the region's fascinating past and present.
 Fossils from millions of years ago show how a shallow ocean once covered what is now the Chesapeake Bay.
 Other exhibits depict human life along the Patuxent from the seventeenth-century to the present with over five hundred artifacts and photographs, including a twenty-eight-foot three-log canoe, a tobacco press, and boats from Solomons shipyards.

 Fifteen aquariums, from 50 to 3,500 gallons, explore the aquatic life of the Chesapeake estuary, displaying plants and animals from the salty waters of the Bay, and the fresh water of the upper Patuxent River.
 The museum exhibition building includes three permanent exhibits focusing on these themes: Miocene era fossils, a 13-tank aquarium that shows marine life from the Patuxent River and Chesapeake Bay, and a maritime collection that includes two lighthouses and a 113-year-old bugeye that takes visitors out on the Patuxent River.
 The museum also includes an oyster house, small craft shed, and carving shed.

-Monday - Friday 10 AM to 5 PM, except New Years, Thanksgiving and Christmas.
+Open every day of the week 10 AM to 5 PM, except New Years, Thanksgiving and Christmas.

 Adults are $9, Senior Citizens (55 and older) $7, Children (ages 5 to 12) $4, under 5 free.
 Admission for members is free.

 Solomons, Maryland, is located where the Patuxent River meets the Chesapeake.
 The Patuxent was the stage for several important War of 1812 events.